NilsGke/obsidian-better-vim/README.md

 # Obsidian BetterVim

-This plugin fixes some annoyances with obsidians built in vim mode.
+This plugin adds some handy features to obsidians built in vim mode.

 ## Features: